David-Sweeney/Microlens-Image/README.md

     python microlens_image.py input.jpg output.jpg

+Where input.jpg is in the same directory as the microlens_image.py file.

 The code will then load in the input image, apply a microlensing effect to the middle of it and save the resultant image to the output_image location.

 If you are looking to explore creating your own Galactic Underworld then see the [StellarMortis repository](https://github.com/David-Sweeney/StellarMortis).